On the Use of Auxiliary Variables in Multilevel Regression and Poststratification

 {\bf 3.
-The outcome}: within poststratification cells, the units are included with the same probability and independently distributed.
+Outcome}: within each poststratification cell, the units are included with the same probability and independently distributed.
 We assume that the outcome depends on the cell inclusion probabilities and follows a normal distribution with cell-specific mean and variance values,

-Here $f(\psi_j)$ is a function of $\psi_j$, and $X^{y}_j$ denotes the cell-wise covariates as a part of auxiliary variables $X_j$ that predict the outcome variable, may include both main effects and high-order interaction terms, and overlap with $X^{\psi}_j$.
+Here $f(\psi_j)$ is a function of $\psi_j$, and $X^{y}_j$ denotes the cell-wise covariates as a list of auxiliary variables $X_j$ that predict the outcome variable, may include both main effects and high-order interaction terms, and overlap with $X^{\psi}_j$.
 For notational simplicity, we ignore individual-level covariates, which are predictive of the outcome and can even be continuous, although not used in the poststratification.
 With rich information from $X^{y}_j$ and correct specification of the mean structure $X^{y}_j\beta$, the role of the function $f(\psi_j)$ could be minimal.
 We recommend including the flexible specification of $f(\psi_j)$ that offers protection against model misspecification, similar to the doubly robust penalized spline of propensity prediction methods~\citep{little:an04,breidt05,zhang:little09}.